 "Depending on the staffing levels, you're either going to get a reduced response time for fire and EMS emergencies, or you're not going to have a unit that is closest to your house or your business," Lancton warned.

-As Pena's team scrambles to find firefighters to fill shifts, he called Saturday the "perfect storm."
+As the chief's team scrambles to find firefighters to fill shifts, Lancton calls Saturday the "perfect storm."
 The July 4th holiday always brings extra calls.
 They will come on top of a 30% increase in calls for service in recent weeks.

 The list of easy options is out of options.

-"When you've sidelined that many personnel, it becomes difficult to staff units even in the best staffed departments," Pena said.
+"When you've sidelined that many personnel," Pena said, "it becomes difficult to staff units even in the best staffed departments."

 Both the department and union wanted to emphasize that 911 will remain open and firefighters will respond as best they can.